 Surfers Paradise ten best family holiday activities

 Are you headed to Queensland these school holidays?
-Don’t leave until you’ve read our go-to list of top-ten Surfers Paradise family activities – all within easy walking distance!
+Don’t leave until you’ve read our go-to list of top-ten Surfers Paradise Gold Coast family activities – many are within easy walking distance!
 Surfers Paradise family activities

 Surfers Paradise is overflowing with family entertainment and fun – but what activities should you choose to spend your hard-earned holiday dollars on – particularly if your holiday stay is only for a few days?

-So, without further ado, and in no particular order, here are the Let’s Go Mum! top 10 Surfers Paradise attractions and activities for families!
+So, without further ado, and in no particular order, here are the Let’s Go Mum! top 10 Surfers Paradise Gold Coast attractions and activities for families!

 1. Ripley’s Believe it or Not